Kate Fall, Baroness Fall: Honours

 On 22 October 2015, she was created Baroness Fall, of Ladbroke Grove in the Royal Borough of Kensington and Chelsea, for life.

 Fall was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to culture as a former non-executive director of the Cultural Recovery Board.

 Personal life

-Fall was married to businessman Ralph Ward-Jackson, with whom she has a son and a daughter.
+Having reportedly dated George Osborne in the early 1990s, Fall married Ralph Ward-Jackson, a businessman, in 1996.
+The couple subsequently divorced but have a daughter and a son.